 “Exactly like our little date outdoors last year was” she completes.
 Now she seems lost in her thoughts as she looks at the greenness and beauty of Plaza Independencia.
 “I’m glad you remember that night as much as I do, schatje.”

 “Well, it’s OK to feel the way you feel sometimes.
 Take it from a girl who’s studying psychology and has to devour lots of books, photocopies and PDFs from left to right.
 Especially, when that girl happens to be your girlfriend.
-What we can do is to make some adjustments and take things slow with our careers, and everything will be just alright.
-And remember, we have each other too.”
+What we can do is to make some adjustments and take things slow with our careers, and everything will be just alright.”

-However, I give her a look of confusion and doubt, as if I don’t fully trust her.
+I give her a look of confusion and doubt, as if I don’t fully trust her.
 I can say she looks a little disappointed.

 “Look, I know that you care a lot about your studies, and the last thing I want is to put more pressure on you and force a decision.
-But if you ever feel overloaded with them and with work too, you can just attend a few subjects and leave others for later.
-And maybe I’ll do just the same if that means we’ll spend more time together.
-Taking some time off may work.”
+But if you ever feel overloaded with college and work too, you can just take a few classes and leave others for later.
+And maybe I’ll do just the same if that means we’ll spend more time together.”

 “You think it will be something good for us?”

-“Whatever we can do in order for us not to get overwhelmed by our careers.
-I don’t wanna risk everything we have worked on together.”
+“Whatever we can do in order for us not to get overwhelmed by our careers.”

 Val is right.
 Worrying too much on my problems will eventually ruin everything I have with her.
-A little ashamed, I look down to the floor.
+A little ashamed, defeated and still doubtful, I look down to the floor.

-“Babe, look at me” she says as she lifts my chin and my eyes meet hers.
-“It’s good to worry about your studies, work and everything that somehow affects you, because it means that you care a lot about what you do, that you do it well and you want to do even better.
-I know it all too well because I see how dedicated and hard-working you are.”
+“Min skatt, look at me” she says as she lifts my chin and my eyes meet hers.
+“See, it’s good to worry about your studies, work and everything that somehow affects you, because it means that you care a lot about what you do, that you do it very well and want to do even better.
+I know it all too well.”

 Always good with words.
 As good as my mother had always been.

 “And you want our relationship to grow stronger and unbreakable” she continued, “just as much as I do.
-Agus, that’s how we are here right now, because over time we’ve learned to balance our own ambitions and our common goals as a couple as well as our projects for the future.”
+Agus, that’s how we are here right now, because over time we’ve learned to balance our own selfish ambitions and our common goals as a couple.
+And it works just fine...

 I let a deep sigh out of my chest.

-Again, I get myself lost in Val’s soft hair.
-Damn, her honey scent will be the death of me.
+Again, I get lost in Val’s soft hair.

 “I look at these grey, geometric themed walls and think of our lives before this...”
 I pause for some seconds, trying to find the right words.
 “Before knowing you were gone that Christmas.
 Before you bumping into me a couple of years later.
 Before finally patching things between us after quite some time of loneliness, sadness, grief, anger, uncertainty, hopelessness...”